davidfeng88/CollisionViz/README.md

 The `handlePlay` function uses the `setInterval` function to call `oneStepForward` repeatedly.
 The delay time is set by the user.
 The `handleStop` function calls the `clearInterval` function.

 ### Map
 The `marker_manager` updates markers on the map based on the `collisions` state slice.
-The map has a listener to update its bounds in the `filters` state slice when it is resized/moved.

 [Custom markers](https://developers.google.com/maps/documentation/javascript/custom-markers), [heatmap](https://developers.google.com/maps/documentation/javascript/heatmaplayer), and [traffic, transit and bicycling layer](https://developers.google.com/maps/documentation/javascript/trafficlayer) are created using the Google Maps JavaScript API.